 DTH van der Merwe’s try at the end of the first half was rewarded for a dominant display as Sale struggled to make inroads into Warriors’ 22.

-Sale were better after the break and cut the deficit to six points after Coenie Oosthuizen’s try.
+Sale was better after the break and cut the deficit to six points after Coenie Oosthuizen’s try.

 That kept the hosts on edge but Sale could not find another score.
 The visitors were left to rue a poor first 40 minutes in what was their first Champions Cup match since the 2016-17 season.